rishiba/doc_syscalls/doc/02_system_calls.rst

 layer which interacts directly with the hardware.
 So in order to get any work done from your hardware you need to ``ask`` the kernel to do this.

 This ``asking`` is done by ``system calls``.
-In assembly level language this is the the ``syscall`` instruction.
+In assembly level language this is the ``syscall`` instruction.
 When you call any system call a function in the kernel is invoked and it gets the work done.
 The arguments we passed are passed to the kernel and a particular function call is invoked.

 For the functions any hardware interaction is needed the kernel interacts with the hardware through the device driver of the hardware.